AdenasGittinIt/Express-Yourself/README.md

 # Express-Yourself

-A note taker app developed to learn how to configure an Express.js application capable of handling GET requests, POST reuqests and server static HTML files.
+A note taker app developed to learn how to configure an Express.js application capable of handling GET requests, POST reuqests and serve static HTML files.

-While coding this app I gained experience creating HTML routes, API routes and utilized the Express fs module to store and retrieve notes to a JSON file.
+While coding this app I gained experience creating API routes and utilized the Express fs module to store and retrieve notes to a JSON file.

 ## User Story